Make a Writing Appointment

 Learn more about the types of appointments we offer and find out which appointment is right for you.
 Click for a downloadable PDF showing our services for students.

-Our main location with the largest staff is located at 6171 Helen C. White Hall (600 North Park Street).
-We see students by appointment at this location, and we’re often booked up several days in advance, so please plan ahead.
-Currently enrolled UW-Madison students can make appointments online.
+Our main center is located at 6171 Helen C. White Hall (600 North Park Street).
+Our appointments often book up several days in advance, so please plan ahead.
+We release same-day appointments at our satellite locations each day, so please check back for openings, or join our waitlist.

-Sign up for a same-day appointment with an instructor at one of the Writing Center’s satellite locations by logging into WCOnline using the button above.
+Sign up to meet with an instructor at one of the Writing Center’s satellite locations by logging into WCOnline using the button above.
 Appointments may be available on a drop-in basis as well.

-Our Writing Center satellite locations begin operating in Week 4 of the semester, which means that this spring, satellite appointments will start on Sunday, February 12, 2023.
-These will continue through Thursday, May 4, 2023.
-All Writing Center locations and services will be closed for UW-Madison’s spring recess, beginning at 2:30 p.m. on Friday, March 10 and extending through Sunday, March 19.
-Services will resume on Monday, March 20, 2023.
+Our Writing Center satellite locations begin operating in Week 4 of the semester, which means that this fall, satellite appointments start on Sunday, September 22, 2024.
+These continue through Wednesday, December 11, 2024.
+All Writing Center locations and services are closed for UW-Madison’s Thanksgiving recess, beginning at 2:30 p.m. on Wednesday, November 27 and extending through Sunday, December 1.
+Services resume on Monday, December 2, 2024.

 Satellites Across Campus